danidiaz/moo-nad/README.md

         e <- ask
         liftIO $ logger e 7 "this is a message"

-(Yes, I'm aware that it isn't *that* big of a hassle, and that solving it might overcomplicate other things.
+(Yes, I'm aware that this isn't *that* big of a hassle, and that solving it might overcomplicate other things.
 But bear with me.)

 The question received [this